No products found.

 Allowing Wine to breath (as it is sometimes referred to) is allowing it to be exposed to air after opening.
-Aerating red wines and some white wines releases the flavour and bouquet which is a simple way to vastly add to the pleasure of drinking wine
+Aerating red wines and some white wines releases the flavor and bouquet which is a simple way to vastly add to the pleasure of drinking wine

 Good - Aerator at the end of the bottle:

 An aerator at the end of the wine bottle; Insert the aerator directly into the end of the wine bottle.
-As you slowly pour wine into your glass, it is exposed to air inside the aerator, causing oxygenation which increases its scent and flavour.
+As you slowly pour wine into your glass, it is exposed to air inside the aerator, causing oxygenation which increases its scent and flavor.
 These aerators provide oxygenation with convenience and are perfect for those who don't have the time to decant with a decanter or do not have a decanter available.

 Better - Decanter

 Empty your bottle of wine into your decanter and wait at least 30 minutes before serving.